Student-Athlete Code of ConductPDF Version

 - Complete their academic coursework in a timely fashion and make progress towards a degree each semester.

-- Give their best effort academically, athletically and in life.
+- Give their best effort academically, athletically and socially.

 B. Alcohol/Drug Consumption